plabayo/geopaint.app/README.md

 Reference for WebGL 2.0: <https://registry.khronos.org/webgl/specs/latest/2.0/> (supported in all Major browsers)

+As it's been a while that I've written shader myself using DirectX and OpenGL (ES), it might be good to start also by first playing a bit with the content of <https://webgl2fundamentals.org>
+and re-learning it a bit from scratch as to ensure the content is fresh in the head.

 The editor should remain as simple as possible, which not only makes it easier to use and learn, but also enhances creativity by limiting the freedom.